-Vegan: For the animals, the environment and my health
+WHY?
+In short: For the animals, the environment and my health

 For the animals

-It is nice to say that we are against cruelty.
+It is nice to say that I am against cruelty.
 Most of us are.
-But how many of us actually take these abstract values and put them into concrete action?
-I know that many do not want to give up eating animal products.
-But what about eating less but high-quality animal products?
+But how many of us actually convert these abstract values into concrete action?
+I know that many do not want to stop eating animal products.
+But what about eating less but “high-quality” animal products?
 Animals that were allowed to live outside, treated well and lived longer than just five years or even less.
 That would already have a big impact!
-If you want to know more about the cruelty animals have to face every day please watch Dominion or Earthlings (on YouTube).
+If you want to learn more about the cruelty animals have to face every day, please watch “Dominion 2018” or “Earthlings 2005” on YouTube.

 For the environment

-What we eat is very important to our health (e.g. Campbell & Campbell, 2005).
-There exist two great documentaries that show how the change to a vegan diet influenced the lives of people who had either cancer, overweight, diabetes, or other problems.
-Both of them (Forks Over Knives and What The Health) are available on Netflix.
+WHAT we eat is very important to our health (Campbell & Campbell, 2005; Esselstyn, 2008).
+There are two great documentaries that show how switching to a vegan nutrition influenced the lives of different people who had either cancer, overweight, diabetes, or other problems.
+Both of them (“Forks Over Knives” and “What The Health”) are available on Netflix.

 - Campbell, T. C. & Campbell, T. M. (2005).
 The China Study.